parthmahe/PersonifyAI/README.md

-# Interactive Fictional Character Chatbot
+# Personify.AI

-This repository contains a chatbot model that enables interactive conversations with fictional characters and provides a realistic impersonation of a specific public figure's persona.
+This project contains a chatbot model that enables interactive conversations with fictional characters and provides a realistic impersonation of a specific public figure's persona.
 The chatbot utilizes the GPT-2 language model, trained on a diverse corpus of textual data, including an autobiography and memoir, consisting of over 50,000 sentences.

 ## Features